-Following are two recommendations received from scale removal suppliers who examined samples of build-up deposits from a particular installation.
+Following are two recommended received from scale removal suppliers who examined samples of build-up deposits from a particular installation.
 They are listed in order of preference based on effectiveness, estimated cost of solution, cost of equipment, ease of applying, and possibility of damage to the blowers from the solution

-Magnus 61-C alkaline stripping compound - Magnus Chemical Co., Inc., Garwood, N.J.

-Fifteen pounds of Magnus 61-C dissolved in 40 gallons of water can be fed into the blower before shut-down and allowed to soak as long as possible before flushing.
-For weekend shut-downs, the start up of the blower after shut-down can be considered as the flush.

-The solution may be made up in a 55-gallon steel drum and fed into the blower by attaching a hose from the drum to a threaded connection at the inlet to the blower.
+- Magnus 61-C alkaline stripping compound Magnus Chemical Co., Inc., Garwood, N.J. - Fifteen pounds of Magnus 61-C dissolved in 40 gallons of water can be fed into the blower before shut-down and allowed to soak as long as possible before flushing.
+For weekend shut-downs, the start up of the blower after shut-down can be considered as the flush. - The solution may be made up in a 55-gallon steel drum and fed into the blower by attaching a hose from the drum to a threaded connection at the inlet to the blower.
 A valve should be placed in the line near the blower for shutoff during normal operation.
-On two-stage blowers. feed the solution into the inlet of the first stage.
+On two-stage blowers, feed the solution into the inlet of the first stage.
 The sealing water flow should be shut off immediately after starting to feed the Magnus 61-C solution.
-Shut down the blower as soon as the solution has been fed into the blower.

-Calgon Micromet phosphate product - Calgon, Inc. 323 Fourth Ave., Pittsburgh 30, Pennsylvania.
+Shut down the blower as soon as the solution has been fed into the blower - Calgon Micromet phosphate product Calgon, Inc. 323 Fourth Ave., Pittsburgh 30, Pennsylvania.
 A Micromet feeder should be installed in the sealing water line ahead of the blower.
 The feeder should be sized for an initial charge of 4 to 8 pounds of Micromet per gpm of water flow.
-The Micromet dissolves at a slow rate, and the feeder should be recharged regularly.

-Micromet discourages scale build-up, but is not effective as a de-scaler.
+The Micromet dissolves at a slow rate, and the feeder should be recharged regularly. - Micromet discourages scale build-up, but is not effective as a de-scaler.
 The scale should be removed by other methods before the Micromet treatment is used.

-The above recommendations apply generally where the

-Asiale is p Air war Why ette ware position is primarily mineral, or is unknown, samples of the material ed from the scale removal suppliers.
-Strong acid comshould be checked and specific recommendations requestavoided because of the flarm which will result to internal surfaces and clearances of the blowers.
+The above recommendations apply generally where the scale is primarily organic.
+Where the scale composition is primarily mineral, or is unknown, samples of the material should be checked and specific recommendations requested from the scale removal suppliers.
+Strong acid compounds or other corrosion-causing materials should be avoided because of the harm which will result to the internal surfaces and clearances of the blowers.